jwbruce/esos32/examples/stm32l4/libopencm3-examples/Blinky/README.md

     -When ESOS is added in, add the ESOS files to the C-source section of the makefile in the format:
      (ESOS_DIR)/src/blahblahblah.c which needs to be added for each of the esos src files.
-    -You will need to add a ESOS_DIR that points to the esos directory to the top of the makefile *You will need to add the include and lib as well, in the C-include section.
-Follow the CM3 setup, or ESOSCM3 makefiles in armdev*
+    -You will need to add a ESOS_DIR that points to the esos directory to the top of the makefile -You will need to add the include and lib as well, in the C-include section.

 **These makefiles will not compile in msys.
 Msys is necessary to compile anything with libopencm.
 Use mingw32-make for all other cases that do not involve a libopencm3-made makefile**